Forehead Masculinizing - Lengthening & Augmentation

 The Male and Female Forehead are Different in Shape and Size

-How does Forehead Lengthening and Augmentation masculinize the face?
+How does Lengthening and Augmentating the Forehead work to masculinize the face?

-Forehead Lengthening and Augmentation is one of the most critical procedures included in the cluster of facial masculinization procedures that work to permanently modify facial features and accompanying underlying facial structures.
+Lengthening and augmenting the forehead to further the goals of facial gender confirmation is one of the most critical procedures included in the cluster of surgeries that work to permanently modify facial features and accompanying underlying facial structures.
 Masculinizing the forehead includes two distinct procedures that are undertaken during the same surgical session.
 Depending on your desired outcome, one, or both of these procedures may be required:

 - Forehead Lengthening: increasing the height of the forehead from the eyebrows to the hairline